NEET Exam > NEET Notes > Biology Class 11 > Bryophytes

 FAQs on Bryophytes - Biology Class 11 - NEET

 Ans.
-Bryophytes are non-vascular plants that include mosses, liverworts, and hornworts.
-They play a crucial role in the ecosystem by helping in soil formation, preventing soil erosion, and retaining moisture.
-They also provide habitat for various microorganisms and are indicators of environmental health.
+Bryophytes are non-vascular land plants that include mosses, liverworts, and hornworts.
+They play a crucial role in the ecosystem by aiding in soil formation, preventing erosion, and retaining moisture.
+They also provide habitat for various organisms and contribute to nutrient cycling.

-2. What are the main characteristics that distinguish Bryophytes from other plant groups?
+2. What are the main characteristics of bryophytes?

 Download as PDF